Skip to content

 • Advice on how to use marketing tactics to generate new leads

-You can also use invoicing software like Jobber to create and send effective invoices, making it easy for clients to pay you.
+You can also use invoicing software like Jobber to create and send effective invoices in one click, making it easy for clients to pay you.

 READ MORE: What to include on an invoice

-Set clear payment terms.
-Payment terms, like when the total amount is due, whether you charge late fees, and how a payment can be made clarify essential information to your clients.
+Payment terms, like when the total amount is due, whether you charge late fees, and how payments can be made, clarify essential information to your clients.
 Being upfront about when, how, and why clients should pay you to avoid penalties encourages them to pay you faster.

-Invoice immediately.
-When you invoice clients directly impacts cash flow.
+When you send an invoice to a client plays a big part in your cash flow.
 If you invoice clients too late, you may not be paid in time to cover your monthly expenses.
 Send invoices immediately after a job’s done or within 48 hours to stay top of mind with customers.

-Jobber makes it easy to create accurate invoices with just a couple of clicks.
+Jobber makes it easy to send accurate invoices in just one click.
 When the job is done, instantly generate a professional digital invoice and send it to your customers by text or email.

 Option to invoice now or later when you mark a visit complete in Jobber